AOEpeople/meals/README.md

 all debts before the last three month summed up in one column.
 Additionally you can add a transaction (positive or negative) to a users profile, by clicking on the plus sign.
 Also you can request an account settlement if an employee leaves.
 You can find the 3 dots button right beside the add transaction icon.
 You can only settle accounts with a positive amount of money.
-The log for account settlements is in the app/logs Folder.
+The log for account settlements is in the **app/logs** Folder.
+If the account settlement is successful all future meal bookings that are associated with this account, will be canceled.

 ### Accounting book
 **Route:** /accounting/book